HugoSart/Zeduino/README.md

   - DisplayLCD(EPort mode, EPort pulse, EPort ports[]);
   - void Write(char c): write a character on the current cursor position;
   - void Write(char str[]): write a string on de screen;
+  - void Write(char str[], uint8 row, uint8 pos): write a string starting at row and pos;
   - void ClearScreen(): clear the screen and reset the cursor;

 - DHT11:
   - DHT11(EPort port);
-  - void Update(): measure the sensor temperature and humidity and caches it.
-Must be called before any reads;
-  - void ReadTemperature(): read the cached temperature;
-  - void ReadHumidity(): read the cached humidity;
+  - DHT11::Response Read(): read the sensor and return a struct with the results;

-# Util.hpp
+# zeduino::util
 Here you can find the implementations of delay in microseconds and miliseconds.

-- delay_ms(uint16) creates a delay based on the parameter value in miliseconds.
+- void delay_ms(uint16)                 : creates a delay based on the parameter value in miliseconds using a loop of 1ms;
-- delay_us(uint16) creates a delay based on the parameter value in microseconds.
+- void delay_us(uint16)			: creates a delay based on the parameter value in microseconds using a loop of 1us;
+- void delay_ms_static(uint16)		: bind to the standard _delay_ms of avr;
+- void delay_us_static(uint16)		: bind to the standard _delay_us of avr;
+- uint8 get_bit(byte w, uint8 p)	: return the value of the p-th bit of the byte w);
+- uint8 set_bit(byte w, uint8 p)	: return a copy of w with the p-th bit set as high;
+- uint8 clear_bit(byte w, uint8 p)	: return a copy of w with the p-th bit set as low;

-# Port.hpp
+# zeduino::port
 Here you can find I/O manipulation and wave form generation.

 - enum EMode can assume either INPUT or OUTPUT.